Esthernjoki/yolo/explanation.md

-## 1. Choice of Base Image
+## 1. Base Image

-`node:16-alpine3.16` image is used as the base image to build the container.
-It is based on the Alpine Linux distribution.
-This was choosen as it is lightweight and has a smaller footprint compared to other distributions.
-It includes Node.js version 16, which is higher than the version that the application requires.
+## Backend And Client Base Image
+ node:19-alpine - Alpine  is much smaller than most distribution base images and thus leads to much slimmer images in general.
+ ## Database
+  mongo - Itis the available image for Mongo DB

 ## 2. Dockerfile Directives

 ### _Client_

-The client docker file implemeted using using multi-stage builds.
-This is neccessary as it help achieve:
+The client docker file implemeted using using multi-stage builds because it is helps achieve the following:

-- Smaller and efficient images by separating the build dependencies from the runtime dependencies.
 - Faster builds as by separating the build stage from the production stage, only rebuild the parts that have changed.
 - Improved security: it ensures that the production image does not include any development tools or libraries that may introduce security vulnerabilities.
 - Simpler Dockerfile: separing the stages help create a Dockerfile which is simple and easier to read and maintain.
+- Smaller and efficient images by separating the build dependencies from the runtime dependencies.
+-
 ##### Build Stage

 `WORKDIR` directive sets the working directory for the container to /client.